MetaMask/metamask-mobile/docs/confirmation-refactoring/dapp-transaction/README.md

 ### Other Code Improvements:

-Most of these points are covered in previous documents, but addding these here also as these are application to DAPP transaction related components also:
+Most of these points are covered in previous documents, but adding these here also as these are application to DAPP transaction related components also:

 1. Code to start / stop gas polling is duplicated at couple of places and should be moved to a re-usable hook.
 2. As detailed in refactoring send flow document, a lot of components have logic to `updateNavBar` as [here](https://github.com/MetaMask/metamask-mobile/blob/e3f89a49a672b7c74419b4c6c9fc34a3ae9be023/app/components/Views/Approval/index.js#L121).
 This can be refactored out into a reusable hook.